Meadowlarke/Bibliography/Bibliography.md

 >Shcenker relies on figured bass, which is why we learn it in school.

 >Schenker's music theory is racially motivated and a product of Hitler-era racial and ethnic tensions in Germany.
-He was an anti-Semitic JSew.
+He was an anti-Semitic Jew.

+##### Nettl, Bruno. _The Study of Ethnomusicology: Thirty-One Issues and Concepts_.
+2nd ed.
+Urbana and Chicago: University of Illinois Press, 2005.

+**Nettl is unsure about the future of transcription, but for the time being, trasncribing by ear in western staff notation seems to be the best option.**

+76: History of transcribing in ethnomusicology.

+77: Charles Seeger and his dyad of prescriptive vs. descriptive.

+80: the piece vs the performance.

+81: Three kinds of descriptive transcription.

+82: Thoroughness vs elegence/phonetic vs phonemic.

+84: Graph and automatic notations.

+85: History of automatic transcription.

+87: Reasons for the lack of popularity of automatic transcription.

+-: Cultural resistance to moving beyond western notation.

+89: Changing techniques after the '60s and more plentiful recordings.

 ##### Novak, David, and Matt Sakakeeny.
 "Introduction" in _Keywords in Sound,_ edited by David Novak and Matt Sakakeeny, 1-11.
 Durham: Duke University Press Books, 2015.
 [PDF](file:///home/harlan/Downloads/School%20Downloads/MuiscandBody/Week1/introduction%20and%20acoustemology.pdf)